boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

 ---
 layout: post
-title:  Embedded SDK v3.3.40 React with Go Sample | Bold BI Docs
+title: Embedding Analytics with React and Go | Bold BI Docs
-description: Explore the React JS-based embedding with sample application in Go supported since v3.3.40 of Bold BI.
+description: Learn how to embed an analytics dashboard with a React and Go application using Bold BI Embed SDK and try it yourself.
 platform: bold-bi
 documentation: ug
-lang: en
 ---

 # Bold BI Dashboards embedding in React with Go using Embedded SDK